Ataxin 7

-Ataxin 7 (ATXN7) is a protein of the SCA7 gene, which contains 892 amino acids with an expandable poly(Q) region close to the N-terminus.
+Ataxin-7 (ATXN7) is a protein of the SCA7 gene, located on chromosome 3.
+It is a subunit of the SAGA chromatin remodeling complex, which regulates gene expression; it contains 892 amino acids with an expandable poly(Q) region close to the N-terminus.
 The expandable poly(Q) motif region in the protein contributes crucially to spinocerebellar ataxia (SCA) pathogenesis by the induction of intranuclear inclusion bodies.
 ATXN7 is associated with both olivopontocerebellar atrophy type 3 (OPCA3) and spinocerebellar ataxia type 7 (SCA7).